 As we stated in the beginning of this chapter, sampling distributions are important for inferential statistics.
 In the examples given so far, a population was specified and the sampling distribution of the mean and the range were determined.
 In practice, the process proceeds the other way: you collect sample data and from these data you estimate parameters of the sampling distribution.
 This knowledge of the sampling distribution can be very useful.
 For example, knowing the degree to which means from different samples would differ from each other and from the population mean would give you a sense of how close your particular sample mean is likely to be to the population mean.
-Fortunately, this information is directly available from a sampling distribution.
-The most common measure of how much sample means differ from each other is the standard deviation of the sampling distribution of the mean.
+Fortunately, this information is directly available from a sampling distribution of the mean.
 This standard deviation is called the standard error of the mean.
 If all the sample means were very close to the population mean, then the standard error of the mean would be small.
 On the other hand, if the sample means varied considerably, then the standard error of the mean would be large.